2019 BayMarin Ministry Plan

 We desire to be families who follow Jesus in bringing hope and healing to those we encounter each day.
-In the Children’s program we will provide formational opportunities for our children by being immersed in the biblical narrative, modeling how to pray, and teaching about God’s love.
-Children’s ministry will be a place where children will be able to deepen their faith in God and their relationship with Jesus.
+In our Children’s program we provide formational opportunities for our children by being immersed in the biblical narrative, modeling how to pray and live, and teaching about God’s love.
+Children’s ministry is a place where children are able to deepen their faith in God and their relationship with Jesus.

-- We will journey with children to experience God’s presence with them and in them.
+- We journey with children to experience God’s presence with them and in them.

-- We regularly ask children to share their “highs” and “lows” for the week, allowing them to identify ways God was with them in good moments and hard moments.
+- We regularly ask children to share their “highs” and “lows,” how they saw God during the week and other openers for the week.
+This allows them to identify ways God was with them in good moments and hard moments.

-- We will live into our value to Abide through thoughtful engagement with our curriculum
+- We will continue to live into our value to Abide through thoughtful engagement with our curriculum.

-- We use a multi-sensory program called Road Trip.
-This curriculum interactively explores 50 Bible stories over the course of 6 years (grades K-5).
+- In the fall of 2017 we started a church-wide curriculum we are calling “3 Years with Jesus.”
+This curriculum is enhanced with various “Maker” projects created to compliment the lesson with a hands on approach.
 The curriculum engages the fostering of worship experiences, community building, biblical knowledge and living it out all through an experiential learning style.

 - Little Lambs (Birth- Pre-K) engages Hands On Bible Curriculum which focuses on a one point easy to remember theme while engaging all the senses so that children experience the opportunity to see, hear, touch, smell and even taste in their engagement with the Bible story.

-- We will maintain a secure environment by accurately checking children in and out from each classroom to the correct guardian.
-We screen all volunteers.
+- We maintain a secure environment by accurately checking children in and out from each classroom to the correct guardian.
+For the safety of our children we screen all volunteers.

-Children have a greater rate of development both educationally and spiritually when they have a sense of security and worth.
+Children have a greater rate of development both educationally and spiritually when they have a sense of security, worth and belonging.
 We will foster an environment in which all children know the love of Jesus.
-This will be an environment where all children can build friendships with one another and with the adults who are guiding them.
+This is an environment where all children can build friendships with one another and with the adults who are guiding them.

-- Families will be encouraged to connect with faith communities in their geographical area for further support and involvement.
+- Families are encouraged to connect with faith communities in their geographical area for further support and involvement.

-- Volunteers will be trained on how to interact in age-appropriate ways with children.
+- Volunteers are trained on how to interact in age-appropriate ways with children.

 - An open door policy will be maintained to invite families to take part in their child’s spiritual development.

-- Children will be taught to collaborate and work as teams/partners through games and activities in both large and small groups.
+- Children are taught to collaborate and work as teams/partners through games and activities in both large and small groups.

 - We will continue “All In” on the first Sunday of the month to promote the involvement of our children in the broader community of BayMarin.
-On “All In” Sundays Little Lambs will still be open in the Student Center, grades K-12 attend the main service.
+On “All In” Sundays Little Lambs will still be open in the Student Center, grades K-12 are invited to attend the main service.